Featured in...

 If you don’t have the money to pay the fine, you should contact Citizens Advice or another debt charity.

-How do you write a letter of appeal for PCN?
+How do you write a letter of appeal?

 Your letter of PCN appeal needs to include your name, address, penalty or parking charge notice reference number, your vehicle registration number and the date your PCN was issued.
 It should then go on to state a valid reason or reasons why you believe the PCN should be cancelled and no fine should be owed.